Telus Cup

 The Telus Cup is Canada's national under-18 ice hockey club championship.
 It is an annual event, held by Hockey Canada each April.
 From 1979 to 2003, the national championship was sponsored by Air Canada.

-The current champions are the Moncton Flyers who won the 2022 Telus Cup.
+The current champions are the Regina Pat Canadians who won the 2025 Telus Cup.

 History

 Wrigley Cup (1973–1978)

 The forerunner to the Canadian national under-18 championship was the Wrigley National Midget Hockey Tournament, which ran from 1974 though 1978.
 Canadian Amateur Hockey Association president Jack Devine announced the sanction of the new national midget hockey tournament for the top 12 teams in the country, with the Wrigley Company being the initial sponsor.
 Gord Renwick organized the first event in 1974, and served as the tournament chairman.
 The 1974 Wrigley Cup was scheduled at the Oshawa Civic Auditorium, with the winning team would earn a trip to the Soviet Union, and future events would be rotated around Canada.

 In 1973, prior to Wrigley, the Prince Edward Island provincial government co-sponsored it as part of their "Come Home Year" celebrations.
 The Wrigley was an invitational event, with each of Canadian Hockey's branches declaring their respective champions through playdowns held during the Christmas and New Year's holidays.
 The champions were invited to take part in the Wrigley each January, a host team comprised the final competitor.

 Each year, the winning team represented Canada in the Soviet Union for a series of games against elite teams, including the Soviet Midget Red Army in Moscow, Leningrad, and Riga.
 The Verdun Midget Maple Leafs won the first Wrigley championship in 1974, defeating Kingston Gurnsey Realtors of Ontario 5–3.
 The final game was televised live coast-to-coast by the CTV Television Network.
 Media in USSR reported that the last game between the Leafs and the Red Army team in Moscow was viewed by more than 100 million people on Soviet television, although there were only two television channels in Russia at that time.
 Verdun lost to the National Russian Team, 6–5.